What It's Really Like To Get Facial Fat Grafting

 He had me at “fat grafting.”

-Sure, I’d heard about the Brazillian Butt Lift (during which plastic surgeons transfer liposuctioned fat from the belly and flanks to bulk up the booty), but I had no idea that similar fat injection techniques were being used to permanently plump up cheeks, lips, under eyes — basically, anywhere facial fillers were gaining fame.
+Sure, I’d heard about the Brazillian Butt Lift (during which plastic surgeons transfer liposuctioned fat from the belly and flanks to bulk up the booty), but I had no idea that similar fat injection techniques were being used to permanently plump up cheeks, lips, under eyes — basically, anywhere that facial fillers were gaining fame.

 I needed to know: Why isn’t everyone doing this?
 “First off, it’s a surgical procedure that includes all of the associated risks and recovery time,” Dr. Jason explained.
 “Secondly, because fat is a living tissue, it’s less predictable — though, at the end of the day, using your body’s own fat as filler is always going to be the gold standard.”